 P.S.
 I also hope you received our invitation to a virtual gathering on Thursday, December 8, at noon.
 We’ll get to learn more about my background and EBCF’s strategic vision for A Just East Bay.
 RSVP online today!

-Join this virtual event, where you will learn more about Brandi and EBCF’s strategic vision for A Just East Bay. …
+In this virtual event, community members learned more about Brandi and EBCF’s strategic vision for A Just East Bay.
+The …

 Interim Board Chair and Interim President & CEO share how the new President and CEO is everything we value at EBCF.